 Dr. Cindy Tekobbe specializes in rhetorics of feminisms, networks and technologies, indigeneities and survivance, and the literacy and cultural practices of digital communities.

 Robin Behn is a poet and musician whose interests include the lyric, documentary poetics, 20th–21st century poetics, writerly and interdisciplinary collaboration, psychology and poetry, forms of poetry, creative writing pedagogy, music and poetry, and reading performance.
 Joel Brouwer writes poetry and poetry criticism.
-John Estes is the author of two books of poetry, with a volume of short fiction forthcoming, and serves as Director of Undergraduate Creative Writing.
+John Estes is the author of two books of poetry, with a volume of short fiction forthcoming.
+Kwoya Fagin Maples’ interests include creative approaches to historical research, the speculative, magical realism, process experimentation, visual poetry and collaboration.
+Nana Nkweti is a Cameroonian-American writer whose pedagogy explores her eclectic literary interests in graphic novels, speculative fiction, medical humanities, the African diaspora experience, and works by female authors in genres such as horror, western, afrofuturism, and mystery.
 Wendy Rawlings’ specialty areas include short fiction, the personal essay, writing comedy, the lyric essay, and writing by women.
 Heidi Lynn Staples focuses her recent creative endeavors on ecopoetic writing, editing, and community arts.
 Kellie Wells writes novels and short fiction and has a particular interest in fabulist, speculative, and slipstream work, as well as posthumanism, animal studies, cli-fi, women and chronic illness, and the figure of the crone in literature.

 In their teaching and research interests, the members of the literature faculty use a variety of critical perspectives to cover the full array of genres in British, American, and World literature.